Macrocephaly In Babies: Possible Causes, Diagnosis & Treatment

 Image: Shutterstock

-1. Observing other symptoms: Doctors check if the baby is irritable, has poor suckling reflex, displays extreme lethargy, and has missed any of the developmental milestones.
+1. Observing other symptoms: Doctors check if the baby is irritable, has poor suckling reflexes, displays extreme lethargy, has abnormal eye movements, or shows symptoms of developmental delays.
 These symptoms could indicate a disability-causing genetic disorder.

 1. Ultrasound: An ultrasound can give a quick analysis of what lies beneath the skull.
 It can help doctors decide the further course of testing.